pyranges/pyranges_1.x/docs/tutorial.rst

   PyRanges with 5 rows, 5 columns, and 1 index columns.
   Contains 1 chromosomes and 2 strands.

-To detect cases of out-of-bounds on the right side, :func:`clip_ranges <pyranges.PyRanges.clip_ranges>` needs to know chromosome sizes.
+To detect cases of out-of-bounds on the right side, :func:`clip_ranges <pyranges1.PyRanges.clip_ranges>` needs to know chromosome sizes.
 Various input types are accepted for the ``chromsizes`` argument; above, we used a ``pyfaidx.Fasta`` object, which derives it from a fasta file.